jaredgendron/asteroids-sfml/README.md

 make
 ```

-This will make an executable file in the same directory and subsequent runs can be started by opening that file.
+This will not only start the application but will also make an executable file in the bin directory and subsequent runs can be started by opening that file.

+If the code is modified, you will need to run the command again to recompile the project.